 Logotype The Swedish National Audit Office, link to start page.

-Regional cooperation with supreme audit institutions in EU candidate countries
+Previous regional cooperation with supreme audit institutions in EU candidate countries

 Focus areas

-An important element of our cooperation is the countries’ efforts to come closer to EU membership.
-By developing together in auditing and learning from each other, they can build relationships for continued cooperation and development, both during the project and after it has been completed.
+An important element of our cooperation was the countries’ efforts to come closer to EU membership.
+By developing together in auditing and learning from each other, they could build relationships for continued cooperation and development, both during the project and after it was completed.
+Cooperation also contributed to interaction between supreme audit institutions in countries within the project and with EU Member States.

-We lead the efforts to develop the supreme audit institutions’ capabilities for conducting audits.
-Our work also contributes to cooperation and contacts between supreme audit institutions in countries within the project and with EU Member States.
+We led the efforts to develop the supreme audit institutions’ capabilities for conducting audits.

 Outcomes

-Our cooperation with supreme audit institutions has led to several improvements, such as
+Our cooperation with supreme audit institutions has led to several improvements, such as:

 • Cooperation between the countries has been strengthened and new networks have been created.
-The networks serve as a forum for exchanging knowledge and discussing common challenges that persist, to make progress towards EU membership.
+The networks served as a forum for exchanging knowledge and discussing common challenges that persist, to make progress towards EU membership.

 Circumstances and challenges